For musicians and designers alike, our approach to detail largely determines whether our work soars or flops.

 Compare, for instance, these two performers:

-- Musician 2 is no less fervent, but heedlessly lets her timing drift and her accuracy falter.
+Musician 2 is no less fervent, but lets her timing drift and her tuning falter.

 Who would you rather listen to?

 Simply put, meticulous work outfits us with the command we need to make inspiring music.